Geometric adaptive Monte Carlo in random environment: Simulation study

 The computational efficiency of a sampler is defined as the ratio of minimum ESS among all $n$ parameter coordinates over CPU runtime.
 Finally, the speed-up of a sampler relatively to MALA is set to be the ratio of MALA efficiency over the efficiency of the sampler.

 The hyperparameter values $\lambda=0.01$, $\gamma=0.001$ in \eqref{am_rob_proposal} and $r=10/m=10^{-4}$ in \eqref{exp_schedule} are used across all simulations, as the result of empirical tuning.
 On the other hand, hyperparameter $\beta$ in \eqref{am_rob_proposal} is set via empirical tuning in the burn-in phase of each chain separately.
+Automatic differentiation and the SoftAbs approximation of $\epsilon^2 M^{-1}$ \cite{bet__age} are used in all three examples.